lindaJaber/PUI2018_lj1232/HW1_lj1232/README.md

 3. Created a **.bat** file and named it autorun.bat

-   To do that I created a .text file and then changed the extention to .bat
+   To do that I created a .text file and then changed the extension to .bat

 4. Edited that .bat file adding the following: